-The Arrest of Arsène Lupin
+The Extraordinary Adventures of Arsène Lupin, Gentleman-Burglar

 On the following evening, the officer on deck duty heard groans emanating from the darkest corner of the ship.
 He approached and found a man lying there, his head enveloped in a thick gray scarf and his hands tied together with a heavy cord.
 It was Rozaine.
 He had been assaulted, thrown down and robbed.
 A card, pinned to his coat, bore these words: "Arsène Lupin accepts with pleasure the ten thousand francs offered by Mon.
 Rozaine."
 As a matter of fact, the stolen pocket-book contained twenty thousand francs.